muellermax/Covid-Chile-Prediction/README.md

 ## <a class="anchor" id="thx">Acknowledgements</a>

 Thanks to the [Chilean Ministry of Science, Technology, Knowledge and Innovation](https://www.gob.cl/ministerios/ministerio-de-ciencia-tecnologia-conocimiento-e-innovacion/) and the [Chilean Data Observatory](http://dataobservatory.net/) for providing daily updated data about Covid-19 on their [GitHub](https://github.com/MinCiencia/Datos-COVID19).
-Also thanks to the [Center for Systems Science and Engineering (CSSE) at John Hopkins University](https://github.com/CSSEGISandData/COVID-19).
 Furthermore the socio-economic CASEN data, provided by the [Chilean Ministry of Social Development](http://www.desarrollosocialyfamilia.gob.cl/) was very useful and enabled me to make this investigation.
 I also relied on [WorldBank population data](https://data.worldbank.org/indicator/SP.POP.TOTL).
-Also thanks to [Juan Manuel Núñez Méndez](https://unsplash.com/@juanmanunez?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) who provided the foto for my Medium blogpost and the project on GitHub.
-Finally, I would like to thank Udacity, Codecademy and Stackoverflow for allways providing answers to my questions.
+Thanks to Google for providing the [mobility reports](https://www.google.com/covid19/mobility/).
+I also read a lot of articles about time series prediction and would like to especially thank Varshita Sher, her article about ["Time Series Modeling using Scikit, Pandas, and Numpy"](https://towardsdatascience.com/time-series-modeling-using-scikit-pandas-and-numpy-682e3b8db8d1) was quite useful to get an understanding of time series prediction.
+Also a lot of my evaluation code (RMSE or the model selection etc.) was inspired by her code.
+Also very interesting was Mario Filhos description about ["How To Predict Multiple Time Series At Once With Scikit-Learn"](https://www.mariofilho.com/how-to-predict-multiple-time-series-with-scikit-learn-with-sales-forecasting-example/) which helped me to understand the concept of multiple time series prediction.

 ## <a class="anchor" id="author">Author</a>